Continual Test-time Adaptation for End-to-end Speech Recognition on Noisy Speech: Methodology

 \subsection{Dynamic SUTA}

 We propose \textbf{D}ynamic \textbf{SUTA} (DSUTA), a fast-slow TTA method based on SUTA~\citep{suta}.
-SUTA is the very first method for ASR TTA.
-Given pre-trained parameters $\phi_{pre}$, for every incoming sample $x_t$, SUTA adapts $\phi_{pre}$ for $N$ steps with the objective $\mathcal{L}_{suta}$. $\mathcal{L}_{suta}$ consists of entropy loss and minimum class confusion loss.
+Specifically, given pre-trained parameters $\phi_{pre}$, for every incoming sample $x_t$, SUTA adapts $\phi_{pre}$ for $N$ steps with the objective $\mathcal{L}_{suta}$. $\mathcal{L}_{suta}$ consists of entropy loss and minimum class confusion loss.
 Entropy minimization aims to sharpen class distribution, and minimum class confusion aims to reduce the correlation between different prediction classes.
 See Appendix~\ref{sec:app-suta-loss} for the detailed loss function.
 Model parameters are reset to $\phi_{pre}$ when the next sample arrives.

 For DSUTA, the adaptation algorithm $A$ is set exactly the same as SUTA, which iteratively adapts $\phi_t$ for $N$ steps with $\mathcal{L}_{suta}$ on $x_t$.
 To construct the update algorithm $U$, we introduce a small buffer $\mathcal{B}$ with size $M$.
-For every $M$ steps, the buffer is filled and we calculate $\mathcal{L}_{suta}$ from these $M$ samples to update the meta-parameters $\phi_t$ with gradient descent.
+For every $M$ step, the buffer is filled and we calculate $\mathcal{L}_{suta}$ from these $M$ samples to update the meta-parameters $\phi_t$ with gradient descent.
 The buffer is then cleared.
 Thus, the meta-parameters $\phi_t$ gradually evolve by mini-batch gradient descent with batch size $M$.
 DSUTA can be viewed as a variant of SUTA, which starts the adaptation from dynamically changing $\phi_t$ instead of the fixed $\phi_{pre}$.
 Denote $\mathcal{L}_{suta}(\phi, x)$ as the loss of sample $x$ on model $\phi$.
 Algorithm~\ref{alg:dsuta} describes the pseudo code of DSUTA.